-For both the cases when tci-PresentInDCI is set to 'enabled' and tci-PresentInDCI is not configured, if the offset between the reception of the DL DCI and the corresponding PDSCH is less than the threshold Threshold-Sched-Offset, the UE may assume that the DM-RS ports of PDSCH of a serving cell are quasi co-located with the RS(s) in the TCI state with respect to the QCL parameter(s) used for PDCCH quasi co-location indication of the lowest CORESET-ID in the latest slot in which one or more CORESETs (s) the UE is monitoring within the active BWP of the serving cell are configured for the UE.
+For both the cases when tci-PresentInDCI is set to 'enabled' and tci-PresentInDCI is not configured, if toffset the offset between the reception of the DL DCI and the corresponding PDSCH is less than the threshold Threshold-Sched-Offset, the UE may assume that the DM-RS ports of PDSCH of a serving cell are quasi co-located with the RS(s) in the TCI state with respect to the QCL parameter(s) used for PDCCH quasi co-location indication of the lowest CORESET-ID in the latest slot in which one or more CORESETs with search space(s) the UE is monitoring within the active BWP of the serving cell are configured for the UE.
 If none of configured TCI states contains 'QCL-TypeD', the UE shall obtain the other QCL assumptions from the indicated TCI states for its scheduled PDSCH irrespective of the time offset between the reception of the DL DCI and the corresponding PDSCH.

 3.4.1 In transition periods